 - Do I have an opportunity to provide feedback?

-The Audit Services Section of the Revenue and Taxation Division routinely audits taxpayer records to determine whether provincial taxes have been correctly applied, collected, reported, and paid.
+The Audit and Investigation Services Branch of the Revenue Administration Division routinely audits taxpayer records to determine whether provincial taxes have been correctly applied, collected, reported and paid.

 All taxpayers are subject to an audit.
 This includes businesses located in the province, as well as those outside of the province that conduct business in New Brunswick.

 If your business is located outside New Brunswick and you have a branch or a representative in the province, or if you enter the province to conduct business, you are subject to an audit.